-Process Guidance

-Stage 1

-If parents/guardians or student has a grievance it should be discussed informally with the teacher, Headmaster, coach, or staff member directly involved in the matter.
-The Academy hopes that the majority of concerns will be resolved at this stage.
-Informal discussions should resolve the vast majority of grievances.
-NOTE: Grievance or information involving an ongoing or imminent threat to a student's well-being should skip this stage and be immediately directed to the Headmaster.

-Stage 2If the matter is not satisfactorily resolved, the matter may be raised, in writing, with the Headmaster, who must give a response within 5 school days.
+If the matter is not satisfactorily resolved, the matter may be raised, in writing, with the Headmaster, who must give a response within 5 school days.
 This response may take the form of a letter and/or follow-up meeting with the family and any employee(s) involved in the matter.
-This meeting will be led by the Headmaster.Stage 3 The Headmaster is the acting supervisor over all school employees.
+This meeting will be led by the Headmaster.

-Stage 3